WICG/fenced-frame/explainer/README.md

 #### New element type - a top-level browsing context

 In this approach, a fenced frame behaves as a top-level browsing context that is embedded in another page.
-This is aligned with the mental model that a fenced frame is similar to a “tab” since it has minimal communication with the embedding context and is the root of its frame tree and all the frames within the tree can communicate normally with each other.
+This is aligned with the model that a fenced frame is similar to a “tab” since it has minimal communication with the embedding context and is the root of its frame tree and all the frames within the tree can communicate normally with each other.

 ##### Example usage